themarkrizkallah/UW-WLU-DD/cs241/Notes/Lecture_04.md

  **I/O**:
  - Output: `sw` to 0xffff000c
-    - Least-sig *byte* will be printer
+    - Least-sig *byte* will be printed
 - Input: `lw` from 0xffff0004
     - Next char from stdin will be least-sig byte